The Italian Heritage Society of St. Mary of Sorrows Church

 - Attend Italian cultural events in the Washington, D.C. area.

-- Italian regional cooking demonstrations by members.
+- Italian regional cooking demonstrations.

 - Wine tastings and presentations.